pblischak/polyploid-demography/docs/bnapus_snp.rst

   samtools faidx bnapus.fasta

   # Index everything with BWA
-  bwa faidx A_bnapus.fasta
+  bwa index A_bnapus.fasta
-  bwa faidx C_bnapus.fasta
+  bwa index C_bnapus.fasta
-  bwa faidx bnapus.fasta
+  bwa index bnapus.fasta

   # Create a sequence dictionary for everything with Picard.
   # We'll need this for running GATK.
 Be sure to substitute